-Piers Morgan Bashes Kim Kardashian’s Nude Selfies Calling It Anti-Feminist
+Piers Morgan Bashes Kim Kardashian’s Nude Selfies, Calling It Anti-Feminist

-Piers Morgan bashes Kim Kardashian’s nude selfies calling it as an anti-feminist.
-This is the second time Morgan slammed Kim for her scantily-clad selfies and said that the reality star ought to set a good example for young girls by not stripping off for a selfie; even adding that it doesn’t bring empowerment at all and is not a good example of feminism.
-Piers bashes Kim’s nude selfies during his appearance on Good Morning Britain yesterday.
+Piers Morgan bashed Kim Kardashian’s nude selfies and called it anti-feminist.
+This is the second time Morgan slammed Kim for her scantily-clad selfies and said that the reality star ought to set a good example for young girls by not stripping off for a selfie, even adding that it doesn’t bring empowerment at all and is not a good example of feminism.
+Piers bashed Kim’s nude selfies during his appearance on Good Morning Britain yesterday.

 Outspoken Piers Morgan bashes Kim Kardashian’s nude selfies

-The brash journalist aired his view of feminism of Good Morning Britain‘s Wednesday episode.
+The brash journalist aired his view of feminism on Good Morning Britain‘s Wednesday episode.
 He was joined by singer Annie Lennox and Emmeline’s granddaughter, Helen Pankhurst.
-In lieu of International Women’s Day, the trio talked about women’s rights, gender equality, and advocacies on feminism which brought the topic about Kim K.
+In observance of International Women’s Day, the trio talked about women’s rights, gender equality, and advocacies on feminism which brought the topic about Kim K.

 “I saw Kim Kardashian flipping the bird doing a topless selfie to her millions of followers, many of whom are impressionable young girls- that can’t be a good example of feminism.
 She does it in the name of liberating and empowering women and feminism, to me that can’t be and shouldn’t be what feminism is,” Piers said.